 "Now we need more action, without which we find that "Faith without works is dead."
 Let's look at Steps Eight and Nine.
-We have a list of ALL persons we have harmed and to whom we are willing to make amends.
+We have a list of all persons we have harmed and to whom we are willing to make amends.
 We made it when we took inventory.
 We subjected ourselves to a drastic self-appraisal.
-NOW we go out to our fellows and repair the damage done in the past.
-(So we are NOT going out to fix relationships.
-We go out to repair the damage done, to set right the wrongs we have done.
-The book continues.)
-We attempt to sweep away the debris which has accumulated out of OUR effort to live on self-will and run the show ourselves.
+Now we go out to our fellows and repair the damage done in the past.
+We attempt to sweep away the debris which has accumulated out of our effort to live on self-will and run the show ourselves.
 If we haven't the will to do this, we ask until it comes.
-(So here's a little prayer for when we are NOT willing to make an amend.
-Just like in the Sixth Step, if we are unwilling, we pray for the willingness until it comes.
-The book continues.)
-Remember it was agreed at the beginning we would go to ANY LENGTHS for victory over alcohol."
+Remember it was agreed at the beginning we would go to any lengths for victory over alcohol."

 We make a separate list of names even though they're already listed in our inventories.
-By having a separate list of names, we're able to see more clearly those people we will go to, to make our amends.
+By having a separate list of names, we're able to see more clearly those people we will go to make our amends.